 The Individuals with Disabilities Education Act (IDEA) requires schools to educate students with disabilities in the "least restrictive environment" (LRE) (i.e. the general education classroom) to the greatest extent appropriate based on each pupil's unique abilities.
 This federal requirement stems from years of research-based evidence indicating that students with disabilities (SWDs) do better academically and social-emotionally when they are included in general education instruction and activities with their peers.
-More than 90% of SWDs have a disability that, if appropriately accommodated, does not prevent them from keeping pace academically with their peers.
 Yet only 53% of California's SWDs spend most of their time in a general education classroom.
-This rate of LRE/inclusion is extremely low in comparison to other states.
-(The national average inclusion rate is 63%).
+This rate of LRE/inclusion is extremely low in comparison to the national average of 63%.

-The California state accountability dashboard includes 7 academic and school climate indicators and targets that districts strive to meet for all students and each student subgroup (e.g. SWDs, low-income, foster youth, etc.).
-A district that fails to meet indicator targets for a specified number of years is provided with technical assistance and intervention strategies to help the "root cause" of issues.
+The California state accountability dashboard includes 7 academic and school climate indicators and targets that districts strive to meet.
+It also includes local measures like parent engagement that reflect local values and priorities.
+Districts that struggle to meet their state or local goals are no longer subject to the punitive consequences of "No Child Left Behind".
+Instead, the district is provided with technical assistance and intervention strategies to help identify the "root cause" of the concern.
 Since creation of the dashboard, the state has made significant progress in reducing suspension/ expulsion rates, chronic absenteeism, and drop-out rates.